 Volatile organic compounds

 Volatile organic compounds (VOCs) are a large group of organic compounds with relatively high vapour pressure and low water solubility.
-Many of them produce bad odours or are hazardous [89].
+Many of them produce bad odours and are hazardous [89].
 The primary environmental issues caused by VOC emissions include stratospheric ozone depletion, photochemical generation of ozone at the terrestrial level and negative health consequences.
 Another major issue is the growth in the global greenhouse effect [90].
 Composting produces large quantities of VOCs as they can come from substrate itself or being biologically or chemically formed during composting [81,88].VOCs are mainly produced during the initial stages owing to wetness and heating and their production rates declined with time at thermophilic temperatures [89].
 VOC emissions vary based on feedstock materials and composting stages (initial, thermophilic, and cooling).
 Insufficient oxygen in compost piles can lead to the release of certain compounds.
 Possible methods for treating VOC emissions include biofiltration, trickling filters and bioscrubbing [91] anaerobic digestion prior to composting [78].
 Additionally biochar addition was found to reduce VOC emission by more than 70% by addition of 5-10% biochar [92].

 III.
 IMPACT ON WATER QUALITY